insertjokehere/willhughes.name/content/post/podcasts_worth_listening_to.md

 [![Risky Business logo](http://risky.biz/sites/all/themes/riskybiz/images/rbipod2.jpg)](http://risky.biz/)

+A weekly InfoSec news podcast presented by Patrick Grey.
+This has quite a strong technical lean to it, so I will forgive you if you're not interested.
+I will sometimes skip the sponsor interview spot - where Patrick interviews someone from the company that is sponsoring the episode - depending on the content.
+A lot of them aren't strictly advertisments, Haroon Meer from Thinkst talking about [Canary Tokens](http://canarytokens.org) in [episode 396]() for example, but some of them I find less interesting.
+The clear highlight of the show is the news section, usually co-hosted with Adam Boileau (Metlstorm, of Kiwicon fame) is normally very entertaining.
+As a general rule, you probably want to avoid being talked about on the Risky Business news segment.

 ### Still Untitled: The Adam Savage Project

 [![Still Untitled logo](http://files.tested.com/static/adam_podcast_itunes_logo.jpg)](http://www.tested.com/still-untitled-the-adam-savage-project/)

 The fact that Adam Savage is mainly, and in many cases exclusively, known as the co-host of Mythbusters is a bit of a shame - I greatly enjoy the show - however in service of the show you loose a lot of the depth to his character.
 The way he talks about the cross-over between art and science, about making and engineering and film, and about his time at ILM is great to listen to.
 He simply a genuinely interesting person, that friend-of-a-friend who has been more places and seen more things than you - seemingly without actually trying to - but is still ready to share his knowledge and passion if you just ask.
-Episodes are usually topical so it isn't require that you listen to old episodes, some recent episodes that are good to start with are [The Significance of Billiards]() and talking about [The Mythbusters Finale]()
+Some recent episodes that are good to start with are [The Significance of Billiards]() and talking about [The Mythbusters Finale]()

 ### The Memory Palace